mfkiwl/rk-open-docs/NVM/Rockchip_Developer_Guide_Secure_Boot_for_UBoot_Next_Dev_EN.md

 ```

 The product_id.bin should be defined by yourself.
 It takes 16 bytes, and can be used as product ID.

+**Note: The signatures of the following Android images(boot.img, system.img) and the generation of vbmeta.img have been bundled in Android 9.0 and later, no signing and manual generation are required.
+Please refer to [5.7 Android SDK configuration instruction](#5.7-Android SDK configuration instruction)**

 The example of boot.img signature: